bgrams/fredio/README.md

 [Terms of Use](https://research.stlouisfed.org/docs/api/terms_of_use.html)

 ### Overview:
-`fredio` is an asynchronous client library for the Federal Reserve Economic Database (FRED) API built around [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiohttp](https://github.com/aio-libs/aiohttp).
-It is intended to provide users with high-performance request execution using coroutines behind a synchronous interface, and implements client-side rate limiting* using locking primitives with a delayed release algorithm.
+`fredio` is a sync/async framework for interacting with the Federal Reserve Economic Database (FRED), built around [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiohttp](https://github.com/aio-libs/aiohttp).
+It is intended to provide users with high-performance and reliable concurrent request execution using coroutines behind a synchronous interface, and implements client-side rate limiting* using locking primitives with a delayed release algorithm.

 Users are able to access the *complete* list of [API endpoints](https://fred.stlouisfed.org/docs/api/fred/#API) as client attributes.
-For example, data from the `series/categories` endpoint is accessed as `client.series.categories.get()`, and documentation can be opened in a browser by accessing `client.series.categories.docs()`.
+For example, data from the `series/categories` endpoint is accessed as `client.series.categories.get()`, and documentation can be opened in a browser by accessing `client.series.categories.docs.open()`.
 All request parameters found in the official documentation can be passed to the various `get` methods:

-1. awaitable coroutine - `client.get_async()`
+1. `client.aget()` - Returns an awaitable Task
-2. json dictionaries (blocking) - `client.get()`
+2. `client.get()` - Returns json response data (blocking)
-3. pandas DataFrames (blocking) - `client.get_pandas()`
+3. `client.get_pandas()` - Returns a pandas DataFrame (blocking)

-Response data can also be queried by the client using jsonpath, supported by the [jsonpath-rw](https://github.com/kennknowles/python-jsonpath-rw) library.
+In-memory response data can also be queried by the client using jsonpath, supported by the [jsonpath-rw](https://github.com/kennknowles/python-jsonpath-rw) library.

-\* *Rate limiting is dependent on the system clock, and therefore may not work as expected when the local system is out of sync with the server clock.
+\* *Rate limiting is dependent on the system clock, and therefore may not work as expected when the local system is even slightly out of sync with the server clock.
 In such a case, lock releases may be premature, which can lead to 429 response codes.*

 ### Installation:
 ```bash